-Endemic to the valleys of California, English immigrants were reminded of home when they first saw this noble oak with its deeply lobed leaves.
-Thriving in areas with hot dry summers and cool wet winters, its leaves are aromatic and turn from yellow to light orange in autumn.
+Endemic to the valleys of California, European settlers were reminded of home when they first saw this noble oak with its deeply lobed leaves.
+Thriving in areas with hot dry summers and cool wet winters, it is adaptable to a range of soil types, and even copes with brief periods of inundation.
+Its dull green leaves are aromatic and turn from yellow to light orange in autumn.
+This extremely long lived oak has thick deeply furrowed bark and produces large, long acorns.
+Frost and drought tolerant.
 Its brief period of dormancy, re-leafing in August, is a distinguishing feature from other deciduous oaks.
 Fast growth rate.

 Plant in full sun, tolerant of a range of conditions from flooding to drought.
 Copes with alkaline soil, extreme heat and cold.
 Short period of bareness, re-leafing in August.